marco262/my_wiki/data/dnd/subclass/oath-of-conquest.md

 Starting at 7th level, you constantly emanate a menacing aura while you're not [[[general:conditions#incapacitated|incapacitated]]].
 The aura extends 10 feet from you in every direction, but not through total cover.

-If a creature is frightened of you, its speed is reduced to 0 while in the aura, and that creature takes psychic damage equal to half your paladin level if it starts its turn there.
+If a creature is [[[general:conditions#frightened|frightened]]] of you, its speed is reduced to 0 while in the aura, and that creature takes psychic damage equal to half your paladin level if it starts its turn there.

 At 18th level, the range of this aura increases to 30 feet.